Thursday, July 30, 2015

 Other versions have it similarly: “Yet it pleased the LORD to bruise Him; He has put Him to grief” (New King James Version).
 “And Jehovah hath delighted to bruise him, He hath made him sick” (Young’s Literal Translation).
 “Yet it was the will of the LORD to crush him; he has put him to grief” (English Standard Version).

 Was the cross really about God crushing Jesus, bruising him, making him sick?
 I used to think so, and this was a verse I used to teach that.
 I taught that Jesus took God’s punishment in our place, that God crushed Jesus, venting his anger on him so he would not have to vent it on us.
-This is known as the penal substitutionary theory of atonement.
+This is known as the penal substitutionary theory of atonement, at least as it is most commonly taught.
 In recent years, however, I have had to let that theory go, because what I have seen in Scripture leads me to a different conclusion, a different understanding of the cross.

 So what about Isaiah 53:10, then?
 Are the English versions quoted above the best rendering of Isaiah’s words?
 They are direct translations of the Hebrew text, at least of the best one that is available today, but do they give us the best sense of what Isaiah prophesied?